Stellah Wairimu Bosire-Otieno: Background and education

 She was born and grew up in Kibera, the largest slum in Nairobi, Kenya's capital and largest city.
-Stellah was a student at Kibera Primary school but sat for Kenya's Certificate of Primary Education at Joseph Kang'ethe Primary School.
-She had a challenging childhood having spent a better part of her life as a homeless street child exposing her to various violations including sexual violence to which she is a survivor.
-She became addicted to drugs and alcohol, while still a teenager.
-Stellah's mother had schizophrenia and therefore required very close help from her children.
+Bosire was a student at Kibera Primary school but sat for Kenya's Certificate of Primary Education at Joseph Kang'ethe Primary School.
+She had a challenging childhood, having spent a better part of her life as a homeless street child, which exposed her to various violations, including sexual violence.
+She became addicted to drugs and alcohol while still a teenager.
+Bosire's mother had schizophrenia and therefore required very close help from her children.
 Her mother died from HIV/AIDs related complications in 2011.

-She was fortunate to become enrolled in "State House Girls High School", in Nairobi for her O-Level education, graduating in 2003.
+Bosire enrolled in State House Girls High School in Nairobi for her O-Level education, graduating in 2003.
 Following the completion of her A-Level schooling, she was admitted to the University of Nairobi to study human medicine, graduating in 2012 with a Bachelor of Medicine and Bachelor of Surgery degree.
-Later she obtained a Master of Science degree in Global Health Policy, from the University of London International Programmes, in 2017.
+She obtained a Master of Science degree in Global Health Policy from the University of London International Programmes in 2017.
 She also holds a Master of Business Administration degree program at Strathmore Business School, and as of 2017, was enrolled for a Bachelor of Laws, degree at the University of Nairobi.
-She also holds a Diploma in Reproductive Health, obtained from the Geneva Foundation for Medical Education and Research, in 2016.
+She also holds a Diploma in Reproductive Health, obtained from the Geneva Foundation for Medical Education and Research in 2016.